Total Cost of Ownership (TCO): Definition, Meaning and Use

 In each of these situations, the TCO analysis serves a different purpose, and each calls for its own TCO cost model (see next section).
-When using TCO results, remember that analyst judgment plays a role in the choice of which cost categories belong in the case and which do not, and which cost categories best serve the purpose of decision makers and planners.
-When the TCO Analysis compares different scenarios or action plans, be sure to verify that all were evaluated with the same TCO cost model.
+When using TCO results, remember that analyst judgment plays a role choosing which cost categories to include in the analysis and which to exclude.
+Analysts are free to choose cost categories that best serve the purpose of decision makers and planners.
+When the TCO analysis compares different scenarios or action plans, be sure to verify that all were evaluated with the same TCO cost model.

 The TCO cost model: Centerpiece of the analysis

 The TCO analysis continues with the design and completion of a comprehensive cost model that completely covers the subject of the case through the entire ownership life, and which supports the purpose and needs of decision makers.